rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 pjsip show auth 1101
 ```

-This will return username and password information that you can then use to connect any SIP client with.
+This will return username and password information you can use to connect to any SIP client.

 ## Conclusion

-The above will get you up and running with the server, but finishing out the configuration, connecting devices, and further troubleshooting is up to you.
+The above will get you up and running with the server, but you are responsible for finishing out the configuration, connecting devices, and further troubleshooting.

-Running an Asterisk communications server takes time and effort and will require research by any administrator.
+Running an Asterisk communications server takes time and effort and will require research by an administrator.
 For more information configuring and using Asterisk, see the [Asterisk Wiki here.](https://docs.asterisk.org/Configuration/)